Evidence-Based Technology

 MindChat User

 MindChat gave me objective insights about my mental health patterns that I couldn't see on my own.
-The AI guidance combined with EEG data helped me take action at the right times.
+The AI guidance combined with brainwave data helped me take action at the right times.

 Week 1: Getting Started

-John began by completing the PHQ-9 assessment and an initial EEG scan.
-The platform highlighted questionnaire scores in the moderate range and EEG patterns sometimes associated with low mood, prompting him to explore resources.
+John began by completing the PHQ-9 assessment and an initial brain scan.
+The platform highlighted questionnaire scores in the moderate range and neural patterns sometimes associated with low mood, prompting him to explore resources.
 MindChat's AI Coach provided evidence-based initial suggestions like journaling and mindfulness exercises.

 Week 2: Building Consistency